mateospencer/jasper/README.md

 ⸻

 Notes
-	•	Make sure your microphone is set up and working correctly.
-	•	The program listens for the wake word once per run; restart to listen again.
+	•	The program listens for the wake word once per run due to being a proof of concept; restart to listen again.
+This will change in the next version.
 	•	ElevenLabs voice ID is set to a default (EXAVITQu4vr4xnSDxMaL), you can replace it in the code with a voice ID of your choice.
 	•	Picovoice Porcupine requires a valid access key and internet connection on first use.
 	•	Whisper requires a local model download and will use CPU by default.

-⸻

-Troubleshooting
-	•	ModuleNotFoundError: Ensure your virtual environment is activated and dependencies installed.
-	•	API errors: Verify your API keys and network connectivity.
-	•	Audio issues: Check microphone permissions and device settings.
-	•	Segmentation faults or crashes: Try reducing recording time or updating audio drivers.

 ⸻

 License